doriordan/skuber/README.md

 Building the library from source is very straightforward.
 Simply run `sbt test`in the root directory of the project to build the library (and examples) and run the unit tests to verify the build.

+Note that the master branch has now been updated with the changes for Skuber v2 - if you want to use Skuber v1.x than build from the release_1.x branch instead.

 ## Quick Start

 The quickest way to get started with Skuber: